|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.
 For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; 2 Timothy 4:2-3

-1. Any teaching which declares that Christians must reach a state of sinless perfection in this life wherein they no longer need to be justified by faith alone and rely solely upon the imputed righteousness of our Lord Jesus Christ is a serious departure from the word of God.
+1. Any teaching which declares that before the second coming of Christ Christians must reach a state of sinless perfection in this life wherein he is so perfectly sanctified that he no longer needs to be justified by faith alone in the sinless life and atoning death of our Lord and he no longer needs to rely solely upon the imputed righteousness of our Lord Jesus Christ for his acceptant before God is a serious departure from the word of God.

 4. Any teaching which declares that the grace of God which justifies a believing repentant sinner is a quality found within the heart of the believer rather than a quality and disposition in the heart of our loving, merciful God is a serious departure from the word of God.